nayrsicnarf/Semantic_Markup_HW1/README.md

 I was given a starter code and was tasked with modifying the code to make it follow accessibilty standards.
 This would ensure that individuals with disabilities can access a website using assistive technologies like video captions, screen readers, and braille keyboards.

-This code was also modified to include semantic elements which helps people and the browsers distinguish the difference between the different sections of a web page.
+This code was also modified to include semantic elements which helps people and the browsers distinguish the difference between the sections of a web page.
 This allows the contents of the web page to be more sustainable and more useful into the future.
 Some examples of semantic elements are `<header>`, `<footer>`, or `<section>`.

 ## GitHub Repository and Page